-NOTE: See "General Planting Rate Information" and "Check Seed Population" pages for additional information.
+NOTE: See "General Planting Rate Information" on page 5-1 and "Check Seed Population" on page 2-27 for more information.

 NOTE: When using the Half Rate (2 To 1) Drive Reduction Package, rates will be approximately 50% of given numbers.